alphagov/govuk-frontend/docs/contributing/testing.md

 - changing or adding to the component's Nunjucks macro
 - creating or updating a Sass mixin or function

+If you're new to testing, see existing test files for examples of things to do.
+Do not let the tests keep you from submitting your contribution!
+If you're not sure which tests are needed or are having trouble updating them, submit your pull request anyway.
+We will help you create the tests and solve problems during code review.

 Test files use examples from each component’s `.yaml` file, for example `src/govuk/components/button/button.yaml`.
 When you add or update tests, you can use the existing examples or add new ones.

 Use `hidden: true` in a new example if you do not want to include the example in the review app.
 The example will still appear in our [test fixtures](http://frontend.design-system.service.gov.uk/testing-your-html/).